-Although this rose is not as big as the others, the Princess Anne is unique with clusters of dark pink flowers.
+Although this rose is not as big as the others, the Princess Anne is unique with clusters of brilliant pink flowers with a hint of yellow in the center.
 Its leaves are super handsome too: they have a perfect shape with dark green vines running through them.
 The entire plant forms a nice, healthy, and beautiful shape.
+The flowers do not stay on their stems more than a couple of days.

 I’ve been eyeing Crocosmia for a few years now.
 I love them for their deep red spikes of flowers, the graceful arc swinging in the wind and their dark green sword like leaves.
 They remind me of birds of paradise flowers in Hawaii.
 I ordered from Bellevue Nursery as soon as they had Crocosmia in stock.
 We planted them in a big wine barrel planter under our very tall Douglas fir trees.
 The spot is super sunny and dry.
 They’ve been blooming brilliantly since mid June.
 Humming birds love them.
 Our residential humming bird has moved to the Crocosmia plants from its favorite fuchsia plant.